mtrinder/Xamarin.Plugins/Version/README.md

 **Publishing**

-Once you've fully tested the Plugin package use the command prompt and you account key to publish.
+Once you've fully tested the Plugin package, use the command prompt and your account key to publish.

     nuget push Xam.Plugin.Version.1.0.0.0.nupkg xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx